 Hopwood Financial Services, Inc.

-Hopwood Financial Services, Inc. is a fee-only financial services firm with more than $300 million in assets under management.
+Hopwood Financial Services, Inc. is a fee-only financial services firm.
 Compared to most firms on this list, it requires a smaller minimum investment for portfolio management services.
 That minimum is $500,000.
 But the advisory practice, as others on this list, may negotiate other minimums based on certain circumstances.

 The firm’s team fosters a total of more than 100 years of experience in the financial services industry.
-Collectively, the firm features four certified financial planners (CFPs) and two chartered financial analysts (CFAs).
+The firm features both certified financial planners (CFPs) and chartered financial analysts (CFAs).

 Hopwood Financial Services Background